-Well, okay, if you're from one of the families on this page, chances are you have many ancestral families that intermarried several times, meaning MANY of those ancestors are repeats; nevertheless, it's a bit daunting to consider tracking down ALL of your ancestors.
+Well, okay, if you're from one of the families on this page, chances are you have some ancestral families that intermarried several times, meaning many of those ancestors are repeats; nevertheless, it's a bit daunting to consider tracking down ALL of your ancestors.
 Still, what say we work together and try to do it?

 Leavell branches that apparently sprang from JEAN LAVELLE (or at least his father), many through EDWARD and MARY LEAVELL, including Alabama, Indiana, West Virginia, Missouri, Mississippi, Georgia, Texas, and Garrard Co.
 KY branches.
 It's now about 1680 pages long if you print it all.
 (I surely don't.)
-Updated 5/19/2013 (except that I generally deleted anyone I thought might be living.).Generations 1 through 4
+Partially updated in 2016 (except that I generally deleted anyone I thought might be living.).Generations 1 through 4

 Descendants of MARY LEVEL AND DAVID KIBLER of Page County, Virginia in the 1800's.
 Posted 1/14/2002; updated 2/4/12.